zmajeed/findql/src/tools/README.md

 Nested format creates the directory tree hierarchy from `find` output.
 This is useful if you want to simulate a filesystem as JSON trees.

+The tool is very fast.
+It takes just a few seconds to get a JSON tree of over 100,000 files and directories.

 Here's an example with 2 directories and 2 files as given to `find`

 ```